dabideee13/COVID19-Dashboard-Brgy-Wrangling/README.md

 - [Usage](#Usage)

 ## Installation
-Note: Currently compatible for windows only
+Note: Currently compatible for Windows only

 ### Windows